 India issues demarche to Pak over killing of 3 Indians in ceasefire violations in J&K

-India issues demarche to Pak over killing of 3 Indians in ceasefire violations in J-K

 New Delhi, Apr 13: India on Monday issued a strong demarche to Pakistan over the killing of three civilians, including a minor, by Pakistani troops in a ceasefire violation along the Line of Control in Keran sector of Jammu and Kashmir, official sources said.